SenzwesihleNZwane/ledgerly-2/README.md

 - Percentage-based splits, in addition to equal/exact
 - Mark settlements as "paid" and track settlement history
-- Expense categories and per-category totals
+- Expense categories and per category totals
 - Deploy: backend to Render/Railway, frontend to Netlify/Vercel
 - Integration tests with Testcontainers + a real Postgres instance